 The city-dwellers' eggs contained large amounts of several harmful chemicals - in some cases four times higher than their country cousins, and approaching levels known to cause permanent damage.
 Indeed, the team detected some of the highest levels of one particular class of pollutants ever recorded in songbirds.
+This means there could be risks not just to birds but also to people living nearby.
 The rivers of the Welsh valleys suffered severe pollution during the area's mining and industrial heyday; in the 1970s they were among Europe's most contaminated watercourses.
 But the cleanup hasn't gone nearly far enough.
 Explore further: Modern-day colliers' canaries.
 EMERGING HEALTH THREATS JOURNAL Vol 3 (2010) The landscape of international event-based biosurveillance.
 COST - Agricultural Bio-Markers for Array Technology.
 The aim of the Action was to constitute a European network of laboratories with similar interests that collaborate in the evaluation of the suitability of the developed array-products on a pan-European scale.

 EHP AVR 2005 Assessing Exposure to Organophosphorus Pesticides by Biomonitoring in Epidemiologic Studies of Birth Outcomes.
 JOINT NATURE CONSERVATION COMMITTEE - Au sommaire: Biomonitoring methods for assessing the impacts of nitrogen pollution: refine.
 CDC EID AVRIL 2009 Enhancing Time-Series Detection Algorithms for Automated Biosurveillance.
 Jerome I.

-Introduction In contaminated waters, fish may exhibit whole animal, morphological, histopathological, cellular, organismic, or parasitic aspects of abnormalities, some of which can be used as biomarkers of contamination exposure [1–10].
+JOINT NATURE CONSERVATION COMMITTEE (UK) - 2004 - Bioindicator and biomonitoring methods for assessing the effects of atmospheri.
+International Journal of Environmental Research and Public Health 2009, 6(8), 2307-2331 Morphological Deformities as Biomarkers.
+1. Introduction In contaminated waters, fish may exhibit whole animal, morphological, histopathological, cellular, organismic, or parasitic aspects of abnormalities, some of which can be used as biomarkers of contamination exposure [1–10].
 The use of abnormalities in fish as biomarkers has become more prevalent in recent years [6,11–17].
 Biomarkers in fish can provide a chronic indication the environmental condition than can more general and acute indices such as plankton analyses or water quality parameters.